 - Saving Quick Parts

-- Using themes to apply fonts and colors to an entire document
+- Applying themes to change fonts and colors throughout a document

 - Inserting trademarks, accents and other special characters